 Women have a greater risk of migraines than men, which is partly due to the prevalence of “menstrual migraines.”
 Some women experience migraine headaches during their periods — and only during that time.
 This is because of abrupt changes in estrogen and progesterone levels during this time.
 In these cases, some women can avoid these migraines with the right birth control methods or lifestyle changes.

 Lifestyle habits also contribute to migraines for many people.
 For some, eating foods like chocolate or aged cheese can cause a migraine.
 For others, skipping meals or over-exercise can bring it on.
 But for many people, caffeine and alcohol are major triggers for their pain.

 Of course, it’s important to note that these triggers are often unique to the individual.
 One person may say that coffee causes their migraines, while another insists that it reduces their symptoms.
 Someone may say that red wine gives them a migraine, but all other liquor is fine, while another claims they can’t touch a drop of alcohol.
-Your triggers may be different than the triggers of others.
+Your triggers may be different from the triggers of others.
 If you think certain foods or beverages might be the culprit, consider keeping a food log to help identify associations between your diet and migraines.
 With a bit of work, you’ll be able to identify the types of foods and drinks that are most likely to be one of your triggers of migraines.